Code-Institute-Submissions/MS1-Oak-Tree-Riding-School/README.md

 - The Code institute slack community - including help for specific link and navigation styling queries from [Anthony](https://github.com/auxfuse) and [Jim Lynx](https://github.com/JimLynx).

-- Tutor support for help with a technical query.
+- Tutor support for help with a couple of technical queries.